kildealab/RadiSeq/README.md

 6. Set up the environment variable 'RADISEQ_DATA_DIR'
    * `export RADISEQ_DATA_DIR=path/to/RadiSeq/radiSeqData`<br>
    You will need to do this step every time you open a fresh Terminal window.
 Alternatively, you may choose to add this into one of your statup files (eg: .bashrc) if you are comfortable doing so.<br>
-**Note**: Replace 'path/to/RadiSeq' in step 5 and 6 with the actual full path to the directory RadiSeq_Simulator in your system
+**Note**: Replace 'path/to/RadiSeq' in step 5 and 6 with the actual full path to the directory RadiSeq in your system

 ### Running a test
-Run the test sequencing to check if the RadiSeq_Simulator is working fine.
+Run the test sequencing to check if the RadiSeq is working fine.
 You can run the test using the command:<br>
 * `cd ./example_test`
 * `../RadiSeq ./TestParameters.txt`

 A successful test run will generate FASTQ output files and a run summary file in a folder called 'output' inside the example_test directory.

-**Note**: User can create their own [input parameter files](#input-parameters) to run specific simulations
+**Note**: This test example is using made-up data for the sole purpose of testing if the installation was successful.
+We advise against using it for any simulation observation.
+User can create their own [input parameter files](#input-parameters) to run specific simulations

 ## Input parameters